• Skip to main content

 First Come First Serve (FCFS) Scheduling Algorithm

-First Come First Serve (FCFS) is the simplest CPU scheduling algorithm where the process that arrives first in the ready queue will be serviced first by CPU.
-Secondly, the FCFS is a non-preemptive scheduling algorithm in which once the process is allotted the CPU cycles it releases CPU when the process terminates or if it requests I/O.
+First Come First Serve (FCFS) is a CPU scheduling algorithm where the process that arrives first in the ready queue will be served first by the CPU.
+FCFS is a non-preemptive scheduling algorithm i.e. once the CPU is allocated to a process, the process releases the CPU only when the process gets terminated or it requests for I/O.

 FCFS is a Batch System algorithm in which the user doesn’t expect a quick reply from the system.
-Batch system accepts the algorithms that serve process with the long-time period.
+The Batch system accepts the algorithms that serve the process for a long-time period.

 Further, we will discuss how the FCFS algorithm schedules the processes in the CPU.